ComiaIan/CS-211-Object-oriented-Programming/README.md

 # ComiaIanEmmanuelCS2101_OOPactivities

-Welcome to the **CS2101 Object-Oriented Programming (OOP)** Activities Repository!
-This repository contains exercises, encapsulation activities, and laboratory activities to enhance your understanding of OOP concepts.
-Dive into the world of encapsulation, polymorphism, and inheritance while solving real-world problems.
+This repository contains exercises, encapsulation activities, and laboratory activities on CS 211 - Object-Oriented Programming.

 ---